geopython/pygeoapi.io/README.md

 ## Publishing updates to the live site

+Website updates are automatically published via GitHub Actions, but just in case:

 ```bash
 # NOTE: you require access privileges to the GitHub repository
 # to publish live updates